-The White Rose of Gask: The Life and Songs of Carolina Oliphant, Lady Nairne Freeland Barbour & Gerda Stevenson Wednesday 9 October, 7:30 pm St Andrew's Church • £9 Carolina Oliphant, a contemporary of Robert Burns, wrote over ninety songs, some of which enjoyed huge world-wide popularity.
-But she shunned publicity and her authorship was never publicly known during her lifetime.
-Freeland Barbour, a direct descendant of Lady Nairne's eldest sister, has written a long-overdue biography and reassessment of her life and work, much of it based on his own family's papers.
-Extracts will be read by Gerda Stevenson, a multi-talented presence in the Scottish arts world and beyond.
-Martins The Tours • Martins The Printers Thursday 10 and Fri 11 October, 9am & 10am Martins The Printers, Seaview Works, Spittal • £9 Martins the Printers is an independent family-owned book printers, which has been operating from Berwick-upon-Tweed since 1892.
+The White Rose of Gask: The Life and Songs of Carolina Oliphant, Lady Nairne Freeland Barbour & Gerda Stevenson Wednesday 9 October, 7:30-8:30pm St Andrew's Church • £9

+Thursday 10 and Fri 11 October, 9am & 10am Martins The Printers, Seaview Works, Spittal • £9 Martins the Printers is an independent family-owned book printers, which has been operating from Berwick-upon-Tweed since 1892.
 In the beginning, Martins was a general commercial printer with its own local newspaper The Mercury, produced until 1945.
 In the 1950s the company started to concentrate on book publishing and has remained dedicated to book printing ever since.
 Today Martins is one of the few remaining book printers and binders left in the UK.
 The event includes a tour round the working factory.
 10am tours have wheelchair access

-The Elegy: Poems for the Lost & Missing Poetry Writing Workshop • Anne Ryland Thursday 10 October, 10am-12:30pm YHA, Dewars Lane • £18 One of the great classical forms, the elegy may be written to express grief not just for a loved person, but for a relationship, identity, place, way of life or for losses in the natural world.
+The Elegy: Poems for the Lost & Missing Poetry Writing Workshop · Anne Ryland Thursday 10 October, 10am-12:30pm YHA, The Granary • £18 One of the great classical forms, the elegy may be written to express grief not just for a loved person, but for a relationship, identity, place, way of life or for losses in the natural world.
 How do we articulate our sorrows - whether personal, communal or universal - in a clear, measured way that bears the weight of such emotion?
 While infused with melancholy, the elegy can also be vibrant, imparting warmth, humour and hope.
 We'll read contemporary elegies for inspiration and follow experiments to generate our own poems.

-Poyums • Len Pennie Thursday 10 October, 7:30pm Maltings Cinema, Berwick Barracks • £9 Join Sunday Times bestselling poet and TikTok star Len Pennie, for a discussion about her powerful debut collection, Poyums.
+Poyums · Len Pennie Thursday 10 October, 7:30-8:30pm Maltings Cinema at Berwick Barracks • £9 • Age 16+ Join Sunday Times bestselling poet and TikTok star Len Pennie, for a discussion about her powerful debut collection, Poyums.
 Known for her 'Scots Word of the Day' videos, Len writes passionately about the promotion of minority languages, survivors of domestic abuse and the destigmatisation of mental illness.
 Whether she's writing letters to her younger self, advocating for women's rights or adapting fairy tales to process an abusive relationship, Len's voice is bold, unashamedly frank and unmistakably hers.
 The poems in this collection, both funny and fiercely feminist, announce a formidable new talent.
-Age guidance 16+